sebfrie/metube/README.md

 docker build -t metube .
 ```

-Note: If you're running the server in VSCode, your downloads will go to your user's Downloads folder (this is configured via the environment in `.vscode/launch.json`).
+Note that if you're running the server in VSCode, your downloads will go to your user's Downloads folder (this is configured via the environment in `.vscode/launch.json`).